smithy-lang/smithy/designs/mixins.md

 The members and traits applied to members of a mixin are copied onto the target shape.
 It is sometimes necessary to provide a more specific trait value for a copied member or to add traits only to a specific copy of a member.
-Traits can be applied to these members in the JSON AST using the `apply` type and in the Smithy IDL using `apply` statements.
+Traits can be added on to these members as normal.
+Additionally, Traits can  be applied to these members in the JSON AST using the `apply` type and in the Smithy IDL using `apply` statements.

-> Note: using the `apply` type and `apply` statements on members that are copied from mixin members _do not_ merge the applied trait value with the traits applied to the original mixin member.
-Applying traits to copied mixin members completely supersedes any traits applied to mixin members.
+> Note: just like with traits on the shape itself, the local trait values supersede trait values from mixins.

 #### Applying traits in the JSON AST